simonrob/email-oauth2-proxy/README.md

 ## Potential improvements and known issues ([pull requests](https://github.com/simonrob/email-oauth2-proxy/pulls) welcome)
 - Testing on different platforms and with different providers (currently tested only with Office 365 and Gmail on macOS)
+- Enable/disable loading on startup from the menu bar icon
 - Authentication currently relies on [pywebview](https://github.com/r0x0r/pywebview/) to display the account login page.
 For reasons that are currently not clear, the system component that pywebview uses can get into a state where the local login completion redirection URL does not load (pywebview simply hangs).
 Restarting seems to be the only reliable fix for this
 - Encrypted local connections?
 - Package as .app/.exe etc?